 In 2023, Jenni's husband, Keith, was told that the best course of action for his prostate cancer was five intense radiation sessions.
 It was a difficult time, but he responded to the treatment well.
-The couple stayed at Cancer Society's Domain Lodge in Auckland while he received treatment, and Jenni supported him every step of the way.
+The couple stayed at the Cancer Society Lodge while he received treatment, and Jenni supported him every step of the way.
 She had no idea that just a year later, she would be walking a similar path.